Kidnapping Lawyer Options for Worcester and Springfield, MA

 There are two types of kidnapping charges in Massachusetts, and both count as felonies and carry severe legal consequences.
 Your penalties depend on your past criminal history as well as the exact circumstances surrounding the kidnapping.
-If you are facing kidnapping charges in Massachusetts, the Worcester criminal defense lawyers at Murphy & Rudolf, LLP can passionately defend you in court.
+Do you need a kidnapping lawyer?
+If you are facing kidnapping charges in Massachusetts, then the Worcester or Springfield criminal defense lawyers at Murphy & Rudolf, LLP can passionately defend you in court.

 If a person forcibly seizes, confines, inveigles, or kidnaps another person with intent to secretly confine or imprison the person in this commonwealth, the penalties may be severe.
 This also counts for kidnapping cases where the kidnapper holds the victims to service against their will.
 In addition, whoever kidnaps another person with the intent to extort money or other valuable things will face harsh punishments.